tobortechftc/pmtischler/SharedCode/sphinx/tutorials/beacon_color.rst

 **Detect Beacons**.
 Next we will use the :doc:`../javasphinx/com/github/pmtischler/vision/BeaconDetector` class to detect the centroids of red and blue, which can be used to determine whether the red color is on the left or right.
+The detector first uses `k-means clustering <https://en.wikipedia.org/wiki/K-means_clustering>`__ to find the `N+2` most dominant colors in the image.
+It then finds the dominant colors which are closest to red and blue.
+For all pixels within a cluster, it computes the median position of those pixels.
+The output is a position in the image corresponding to the centroid of the red and blue clusters.
+We then look at the centroids to see which is the left-most and right-most color.

 .. code-block:: java